-- and 8 October 2021.
+- 4.1 The Draft Plan was published for consultation for 12 weeks between 16 July 2021 and 8 October 2021.
 All published material was published on the corporate consultation portal and hard copies were made available in public libraries.
 The consultation feedback is summarised in Appendix B; the majority of respondents were in full or partial support of the key issues, vision and objectives and thematic and area transport strategies.
 Many comments were also submitted requesting greater ambition on decarbonisation, active travel and shared transport, with less focus on roads.
-There were also concerns about the impacts of new development and mixed views on support for electric vehicles. - 12 A shorter targeted consultation survey in a small number of schools indicated that the most important objectives to the young people responding were: reducing pollution from the transport system (1st), protecting transport infrastructure from the impacts of climate change (2nd), improving active travel infrastructure (3rd), and improving main road routes (4th). - 13 The changes that have been made to the Plan following the consultation include amendments to the objectives to: clarify the approach to decarbonisation; include avoidance of environmental impacts as a priority before minimising and mitigating; incorporate integration between modes where appropriate; include provision of local services alongside providing access to towns; include a commitment to deliver biodiversity net gain.
-The changes also include a commitment to set a carbon emission reduction target in 2022 and amendments to the objectives so that they are consistent with the new duties identified in the Environment Act 2021. - 14 Various amendments have been made to the thematic strategies to: provide flexibility to identify active travel priorities with local planning authorities and state the importance of good design; incorporate the strategic interventions and approaches identified in the Bus Service Improvement Plan.
+There were also concerns about the impacts of new development and mixed views on support for electric vehicles. - 4.2 A shorter targeted consultation survey in a small number of schools indicated that the most important objectives to the young people responding were: reducing pollution from the transport system (1st), protecting transport infrastructure from the impacts of climate change (2nd), improving active travel infrastructure (3rd), and improving main road routes (4th). - 4.3 The changes that have been made to the Plan following the consultation include amendments to the objectives to: clarify the approach to decarbonisation; include avoidance of environmental impacts as a priority before minimising and mitigating; incorporate integration between modes where appropriate; include provision of local services alongside providing access to towns; include a commitment to deliver biodiversity net gain.
+The changes also include a commitment to set a carbon emission reduction target in 2022 and amendments to the objectives so that they are consistent with the new duties identified in the Environment Act 2021. - 4.4 Various amendments have been made to the thematic strategies to: provide flexibility to identify active travel priorities with Local Planning Authorities and state the importance of good design; incorporate the strategic interventions and approaches identified in the Bus Service Improvement Plan.
 The road network strategy has been amended to: plan to reduce the impacts of car use; align with the Road Safety Framework; include strategic approaches to various initiatives in line with the vision and objectives.
-Various minor amendments have been made to the area transport strategies to ensure they are consistent, particularly on issues that cross boundaries, and reflect the latest local plans. - 15 An Executive Task and Finish Group (TFG) was established by the Cabinet Member for Highways and Transport to oversee development of the Plan.
+Various minor amendments have been made to the area transport strategies to ensure they are consistent, particularly on issues that cross boundaries, and reflect the latest local plans.

+- 4.5 An Executive Task and Finish Group (TFG) was established by the Cabinet Member for Highways and Transport to oversee development of the Plan.
 The TFG has considered the consultation feedback and changes that have been incorporated into the Plan.
-The TFG also made a number of suggestions on how to improve the objectives and ensure the Plan meets the needs of all users, including people with disabilities; the suggestions have also been considered and, in many cases, resulted in amendments to the Plan. - 16 The Plan was considered by the Communities, Highways and Environment Scrutiny Committee on 24 February 2022.
-The Committee requested that the following concerns and comments are taken into account: - Raises concerns around the cycling network, which has sections of cycling route which do not connect, and as such does not constitute a coherent network.
+The TFG also made a number of suggestions on how to improve the objectives and ensure the Plan meets the needs of all users, including people with disabilities; the suggestions have also been considered and, in many cases, resulted in amendments to the Plan. - 4.6 The Plan was considered by the Communities, Highways and Environment Scrutiny Committee on 19 January 2022.
+The recommendations of the Committee were as follows: - 4.7 In response, the following changes have been made to the Plan: